PavlinaPs/profile-card-component/README.md

 ```
 Here is the link to Stack Overflow on this issue [Gap between border and image when border radius is added](https://stackoverflow.com/questions/23490320/gap-between-border-and-image-when-border-radius-is-added).
 I am a little bit surprised that a 7 year old article is still needed.

-**2. Background bubbles:**
+**2. The background bubbles troubles:**
 The issue was to make the bubble illustrations stay in the same place behind the card when the window changes size or zoom.
-I kept each attempt as a git branch for reference.
+I keep each attempt as a git branch for reference.
 I tried:
 - Adding bubble illustrations to the body as *multiple backgrounds*.
 I learned a lot here.
 I didn't know there is such a feature.
 I explored it thouroughly.
 Link to MDN: [Using multiple backgrounds](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Backgrounds_and_Borders/Using_multiple_backgrounds/).